 Jean Stapleton landed the role of Edith Bunker on All in the Family when creator, Norman Lear, saw her perform in Damn Yankees on Broadway.

-Jean Stapleton married William H. Putch in 1957 and they remained married until his death in 1983.
+Stapleton married William H. Putch in 1957 and they remained married until his death in 1983.
 Putch was buried at Lincoln Cemetery in Chambersburg, Pennsylvania.

-In 1939, Jean Stapleton graduated from Wadleigh High School in New York City, New York.
+In 1939, she graduated from Wadleigh High School in New York City, New York.

 Jean Stapleton: I, of all people, did not work for stardom.
 Stardom isn't a goal.
 The goal is to work, to express your talent.